cloudlinux/libcare/docs/libcare.rst

 ~~~~~~~~~

 When a user asks ``kpatch_user`` to patch a process with a given patch
-(or a directory with patches), patcher (let's call it ``doctor``) first
+(or a directory with patches), the patcher (let's call it ``doctor``) first
 attaches to the threads to be patched (let's call it ``patient``) thus
 stopping their execution.

 Execute Until Libraries Are Loaded
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, if we are about to patch a freshly executed binary, we had to continue its execution until all the libraries are loaded.
-That is, if the binary has non-zero ``interp``\ retator, such as ``ld-linux``, the kernel first executes the interpretor and it is interpretor's task to transfer control to the application text after all the initialization is successful.
-So, to ensure that all the libraries are loaded so we can use symbols provided by them in our patches, we had to wait until that initialization is done.
-We do this by inserting a ``TRAP`` instruction at the entry point of the application, so when the interpreter is done loading the libraries.
-We have to parse `auxiliary vector <http://articles.manugarg.com/aboutelfauxiliaryvectors>`__ information to find the entry point.
+Now, if we are about to patch a freshly executed binary, we have to continue its execution until all the libraries are loaded.
+That is, if the binary has a non-zero ``interp``\ reter, such as ``ld-linux``, the kernel first executes the interpreter and it is the interpreter task to transfer control to the application text after all the initialization is successful.
+So, to ensure that all the libraries are loaded so we can use symbols provided by them in our patches, we have to wait until the initialization is done.
+We do this by inserting a ``TRAP`` instruction at the entry point of the application, so when the interpreter is done loading the libraries, we have to parse `auxiliary vector <http://articles.manugarg.com/aboutelfauxiliaryvectors>`__ information to find the entry point.
 This is done in the ``kpatch_load_libraries`` function.